Your CRM allows you to manage your clients' issues and tasks easily using the integrated Helpdesk.

 On existing tickets, you can use the Files Actions section to add new files:

-Files uploaded to a ticket are also automatically shown on the associated lead's Attachments tab (as well as the merchant record if the ticket or lead has an associated merchant account):
+Files uploaded to a ticket are automatically shown on the associated lead's Attachments tab (as well as the merchant record if the ticket or lead has an associated merchant account):

 To delete ticket files simply click on the ‘x’ icon next to a file: